serkannpolatt/serkannpolatt/README.md

  - I’m looking to collaborate with other content creators

- - 2022 Goals: Contribute more to Open Source projects

  - Fun fact: I love to software

  - How to reach me **pserkan253@gmail.com**